 St Augustine’s Primary School is determined that all pupils are given the best possible chance to achieve their full potential through the highest standards of Quality First Teaching, focused support, curriculum enrichment, and pastoral care.
 We believe the additional provision delivered through the Pupil Premium funding should be available to all pupils within school who we know to be disadvantaged and vulnerable, irrespective of whether they are eligible for the funding.
-Indeed, it should be noted, that many of the pupils identified as requiring additional levels of support are not necessarily those who fulfil the FSM eligibility criteria.
+Indeed, it should be noted, that many of the pupils identified as requiring additional levels of support are not necessarily those who fulfil the free school meal (FSM) eligibility criteria.
 There is no expectation that all Pupil Premium funded pupils will receive identical support and the allocation of the budget for each pupil feeds into the whole school budget as opposed to being ring fenced.
 The school considers best ways to allocate Pupil Premium money annually following rigorous data analysis and the careful consideration of the needs of the pupils.

 We have a clear, strategic 3-part model approach for Pupil Premium funding provision, which focuses on the following:

 Our determined and committed leadership team and wider staff ensure that Pupil Premium funding and provision impacts achievement, attendance and pastoral care.
 This includes an identified governor having responsibility for Pupil Premium, the Principal and SLT being responsible for monitoring provision and outcomes, and the wider staff team to implement and evaluate provision.
 The Principal and Vice Principal regularly evaluate pupil premium outcomes compared to other pupils in school to ensure the correct strategies and provision are in place.